ds1425/antler-build-hackathon/README.md

 "Your purpose is to protect people and organisations from risks by creating secure and resilient systems."

-PURPOSE INSIGHTS

-We have a section called:

-"What Makes You Come Alive"
+We have a section called: "What Makes You Come Alive"

 It generates:
 * Activities that energise them
 * Activities that drain them
 * Environments where they thrive